mcrice123/morphic2/src/pages/book1/book-1-page-33.md

     "\n",
     '"RUN!" shouts a second voice.',
     "\n",
-    'White horns point back from the boy',"'",'s blond bangs, which mostly swoop to his left from a part on his right temple.
+    'White horns point up and back from behind the boy',"'",'s blond bangs, which mostly swoop to his left from a part on his right temple.
 He wears a white loose-fitting shirt with a collar and he is only visible from the shoulders and up.', "\n\n",

     'Panel 3.',